morrisgreenberg/RestrictedSearchMCMC/README.md

 ## Current (Potential) To-Dos:
 1. Add FCM data generation for simulations
 2. Add function to assess score-equivalence between 2 graphs (for the purpose of comparing true graph vs. output).
 We may rely on the `bnlearn` package for this.
-3. Architecture choices for birth/death processes: could we do node-wise updates at adaptive steps?

 ## Completed Tasks: